List of EastEnders characters introduced in 1991: Rachel Kominski

 Rachel Kominski, played by Jacquetta May, owns number 55 Victoria Road.
 She befriends Michelle Fowler (Susan Tully) and is initially keen for her to become her lodger, but when she learns Michelle has a young daughter, she rents the bedroom to singer Karen (Adjoa Andoh).
 Rachel later befriends Michelle's uncle Pete Beale (Peter Dean), and agrees to have a drink with him sometime.
 Pete mistakes this for a date and is disappointed when she does not show up.
 Rachel apologises to him the following day and supports him when she discovers his flat has been trashed.
 Rachel helps Michelle get her wages from a timeshare company that tried to withhold it.

 Rachel's former boyfriend Russell Nash (Ray Ashcroft) arrives at number 55 when she unknowingly hires his friend to put some shelves up for her.
 Russell tries to convince her to get back together with him, until Rachel tells him that she had hated the three years they were together.
 Rachel becomes fed up with Karen's loud music, untidiness and boyfriend Clyde Tavernier's (Steven Woodcock) presence in the house.
 Just as Rachel confronts her, Karen tells her that she is moving out, as she has accepted a job in Manchester.
 Rachel invites Michelle to be her lodger.
 Rachel sees potential in Michelle, and encourages her to apply to college, which she does.
 She dates Michelle's brother, Mark Fowler (Todd Carty), and he confides in her that he is HIV-positive.
 She later supports him when he tells his parents, who do not react well.
 Rachel reluctantly helps Michelle hide Clyde in the spare room when he goes on the run from the police, having been accused of murdering Eddie Royle (Michael Melia).

-She also supports Kathy Beale (Gillian Taylforth) when Kathy learns her rapist James Wilmott-Brown (William Boyde) is planning on returning to the Square.
-She accompanies Kathy when she meets Wilmott-Brown at a hotel to hear him out, and continues to be a confidante when Wilmott-Brown sends Kathy cassette tapes.
+She also supports Kathy Beale (Gillian Taylforth) when Kathy learns her rapist James Willmott-Brown (William Boyde) is planning on returning to the Square.
+She accompanies Kathy when she meets Willmott-Brown at a hotel to hear him out, and continues to be a confidante when Willmott-Brown sends Kathy cassette tapes.
 Mark moves in with Rachel and Michelle, but this soon leads to the end of the relationship, as he and Rachel argue.
 When one of the university courses she teaches is dropped, Rachel begins looking for part-time work.
 Her mother also informs her that she and Rachel's father will no longer be sending her money to help with the mortgage.
 Rachel's mother later comes to stay and reveals several of Rachel's secrets to her friends.
 After the rest of her courses are dropped, Rachel finds work at the Bridge Street café and has a bric-a-brac market stall, where she meets market inspector Richard Cole (Ian Reddington).
 Rachel has sex with Richard, but he soon begins pursuing Kathy.
 Richard later gives her pitch to Sanjay Kapoor (Deepak Verma).
 Rachel leaves Walford after she receives a job offer at a publishing house in Leeds.